 Check out those decals on the Strada Athlete's side

-For exterior equipment, the GLX Plus and the GLS 2WD MT are equipped with halogen headlamps, while the rest have LED headlamps.
+For exterior equipment, the GLS MT gets a pair of halogen headlamps, while the rest have LED headlamps.
 Standard on all Strada variants are turn signal side repeaters, halogen turn signal lamps, front fog lamps, and LED taillights.
 Only the Strada Athlete is equipped with automatic headlights.